bigtreetech/docs/docs/Panda_Cooler_A1.md

 - How to Bind a Printer

-    - Tap `Scan` button.
+    - Tap the `Scan` button.
 After a short wait, a pop-up will appear confirming that the scan was successful.

         <img src=img/PandaCoolerA1/en/printer_scan_ok.jpg width="300"/>